 - The High Performance Computing Facility (HPCF) is UMBC’s community-based, interdisciplinary core facility for scientific computing and research on parallel algorithms.

-- Interdisciplinary Studies welcomes students with diverse academic interests to explore the possibilities of bridging disciplines, widening perspectives, discovering connections and merging knowledge.
+- The Individualized Study Program welcomes students with diverse academic interests to explore the possibilities of bridging disciplines, widening perspectives, discovering connections and merging knowledge.
 Through these interactions, they become aware of faculty who cross disciplines.
 They are a resource for potential UMBC collaborative faculty in other research interest.

 - The Imaging Research Center (IRC) collaborates extensively with researchers from many other disciplines.
 Recent projects include topics as wide-ranging as “usdemocrazy,” “Playing Pericles: Shakespeare for Social Change,” and “Visualizing Early Washington D.C.”